-When the lockdown is fully ended and ‘normal’ looks a lot more recognisable, how do we continue to keep people safe?
+When we change our lives to accommodate the situation, how do we continue to keep people safe?

 As has been seen at major events across the UK, variable message signs can play a significant role in enhancing public safety.
 From crowd control information to vital emergency messages, rapid delivery of key information enhances the ability to spread the word.

 MVIS have been working hard with a wide range of industries, including the retail sector, to develop new products using their technology in order to help with the effort, establishing ground-breaking solutions for problems that didn’t exist in such scale only a few months ago.

 MVIS’ VMS units ease of deployment, coupled with the rapid ability to programme and change messages can greatly aid important information delivered publicly, and as a result, increase public awareness and safety.

 MVIS has provided units for the London 2012 Olympics to name just one of many other events that involved densely populated areas and arenas.